Resphinx/Shaders/CharacterMap/Readme.md

 - You can set the direction of the text here as well.
 - Currently, the shader can only work with fixed and same length characters (I'm using Courier font).

-- <b>Color Effect</b> and <b>Normal Effect</b> adjust the appearance of the text (higher color effects are good for paper/ink and higher normal effects are good for inscriptions.
+- <b>Color Effect</b> and <b>Normal Effect</b> adjust the appearance of the text (higher color effects are good for paper/ink and higher normal effects are good for inscriptions (in the image, the top material has color and normal effects of 1 and 0, respectively.
+The bottom material has the reverse values.
 - The cursor will be the shape of the second character on the map on empty positions or a rectangle on letters.
 It will blink with a speed and its position can be set.

 Calligraphy: